f-jiang/reddit-account-migrator/README.md

 usage: reddit_account_migrator.py [-h] [-q] [-t]

 This script allows one to transfer user data between Reddit accounts.
-Before using this script, go to Preferences > Apps for each Reddit account and create a "personal use script" with a placeholder redirect uri such as `http://localhost:8080`.
+Before using this script, go to "Preferences > Apps" for each Reddit account and create a personal use "script" with a placeholder redirect uri such as `http://localhost:8080`.
 Take note of the app's client ID and secret.

 optional arguments: